Why Ciena Could Extend Its Gains

 The price/earnings to growth (PEG) ratio of 0.88 also supports a higher potential price for CIEN stock.
 Trading at a discount to its estimated five-year compound annual growth rate (CAGR) for earnings, there is value here.

-While there is absolutely no guaranty that Ciena Corporation can deliver on its metrics, the lower multiple and PEG ratio will provide some support.
+While there is absolutely no guarantee that Ciena Corporation can deliver on its metrics, the lower multiple and PEG ratio will provide some support.